 Objectives - Learning Outcomes:

-5th Week: Cartoons, now and then.
+5th Week: Sound design and cartoons, now and then.
 Foley techniques, sound constructions, live performance, overdubbing.
-Technological development towards the modern era.
-Projection of works and student projects.
+Projection of works and projects.

-6th Week: soundtrack techniques for other mediums: television, video games, multimedia.
-Comparison between methods and aims.
+6th Week: sound and image, cinematography, television, video games, multimedia.
+Comparison of styles, techniques and artistic aims.
 Fixed and interactive mediums.

-13th Week: Final presentation of projects, projection of works in the form of artistic event.
+13th Week: Final presentation in the form of artistic event.

 Lotis, T., Diamantopoulos, T., 2015.
 Music Informatics and Music with Computers.
 Athens, Academic Publishers. http://hdl.handle.net/11419/4920